 If you could look behind a brick wall that's being lashed by a wind-driven rainstorm, you'd see water flowing down the backside of the wall.
 It's one of the downsides to having only one layer of brick.

-Look again for cracks or small holes in the mortar.
+Water may enter through cracks or small holes in the mortar.
 Pay particular attention to the small vertical (head) joints between each brick.
 This is the most likely place where water is entering.